Jumpscale/g8cockpit/docs/installation/prep/Itsyou.online/Itsyou-online.md

 ![](create-new-organization.png)

-As part of the Cockpit installation process through Telegram the you will be requested to authenticate on ItsYou.online and authorize the chatbot to check that you are member/owner of the organization for which the Cockpit is setup.
+As part of the Cockpit installation process through Telegram you will be requested to authenticate on ItsYou.online and authorize the chatbot to check that you are member/owner of the organization for which the Cockpit is setup.

-Also later when using the Cockpit Portal, it will be verified that the user logging in to the Cockpit Portal are member of this organization.
+Also later when using the Cockpit Portal, it will be verified that the user logging in to the Cockpit Portal is member of this organization.